 Filed under Health

-With artificial intelligence, more data can be analyzed faster than ever and turned into insight care teams can use to enable better health outcomes for individuals and populations.
+With the digitization of everything in our lives, the idea that data and intelligence empowers better health is our new technology normal.
+Massive amounts of data can be stored and processed cost-effectively thanks to secure and privacy enhanced cloud services.
+With artificial intelligence applied to health, more data can be analyzed faster than ever and turned into insights that care teams can use to enable better health outcomes for individuals and populations.
 And with today’s cybersecurity technologies, all of this can be done in a way that upholds timeless values around protecting patient security and privacy.

-In the meantime, you can read previous blogs by me and Neil Jordan to find out how health organizations are already using AI to promote better health.
+In the meantime, we encourage you as health leader and stakeholder, to raise awareness and join forces to promote secondary use of health data for better health.
+You can read previous blogs by me and Neil Jordan to find out how health organizations are already using AI to promote better health.
 And you can learn about key privacy, security, and compliance considerations for health organizations and their use of the cloud.